microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/New-MgUserDriveRootListItemDocumentSetVersion.md

 # New-MgUserDriveRootListItemDocumentSetVersion

 ## SYNOPSIS
-Create new navigation property to documentSetVersions for users
+Create a new version of a document set item in a list.

 ## SYNTAX